chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 Select **Add Members** to open the list of candidate local users and teams.
 Near the bottom of the page, select the **Add Member Expression** button.

+{{% info %}}
+The member expression dialog box appears after selecting **Add Member Expression** and guides you through creating a member expression.
+This dialog box ensures correct syntax use in a user-friendly way.
+The next few paragraphs explain the syntax if you want to add members via the API.
+{{% /info %}}

 Enter a member expression using the format `team:<type>:<name>` or `user:<type>:<name>`.
 Note that these expressions are case-sensitive.

 * The `<type>` expression is either `ldap` or `saml`.